 - Don’t let technology needs slow you down!
 Make lending the campaign an extra laptop, tablet, or headset a regular volunteer ask when doing recruitment calls, especially to folks who say no to volunteering and can’t or won't call themselves.

 - Having volunteers raise a hand and get temporarily replaced by an organizer or floating caller when they need to take a restroom or other break.
 This will encourage them to return quickly and will not slow down the system for others.

 - Have set break times where everyone logs out and back in again.
 Set breaks will encourage volunteers to stay logged in outside of the break time.

 - Use time logged in as one of your leaderboard metrics in addition to total calls.
 Track the single longest calling session in addition to the average calling session to make sure folks are aiming to beat the average even if they don't hit the all time longest.

 - Have folks raise their hand to get “checked out” of their calling session if they leave before the end of the shift (you would go over and log them out).
 This gives you the opportunity to ask for 15 more minutes and to get them committed to a future shift.

-- Make cardboard cubbies (boxes with top, bottom, and 1 side cut off) to ostensibly hang information inside as quick reference for callers, but also to cut down on cross talk and make sure callers are paying attention to hear the beep when a voter connects, as they should talk directly after the beep.
+- Make cardboard cubbies (boxes with top, bottom, and 1 side cut off) to ostensibly hang information inside as quick reference for callers, but also to cut down on cross talk and make sure callers are paying attention to hear the beep when a contact connects, as they should talk directly after the beep.